Analyzing First Republic Bank (FRCB) and Its Competitors

 |2.34

-As a group, “Commercial banks, not elsewhere classified” companies have a potential upside of 96.98%.
-Given First Republic Bank’s peers higher probable upside, analysts plainly believe First Republic Bank has less favorable growth aspects than its peers.
+As a group, “Commercial banks, not elsewhere classified” companies have a potential upside of 98.05%.
+Given First Republic Bank’s competitors higher possible upside, analysts plainly believe First Republic Bank has less favorable growth aspects than its competitors.

+First Republic Bank pays an annual dividend of 1.08 per share and has a dividend yield of 508.0%.
+First Republic Bank pays out 14.4% of its earnings in the form of a dividend.
+As a group, “Commercial banks, not elsewhere classified” companies pay a dividend yield of 2.5% and pay out 16.7% of their earnings in the form of a dividend.
+First Republic Bank is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

-This table compares First Republic Bank and its peers revenue, earnings per share (EPS) and valuation.
+This table compares First Republic Bank and its competitors’ net margins, return on equity and return on assets.

 |First Republic Bank